 In 1947, David Attenborough was called up for national service in the Royal Navy and spent two years stationed in North Wales and the Firth of Forth.

-In 1950, after becoming disillusioned with editing science textbooks, David Attenborough applied for a job as a radio talk producer with the BBC, but was initially rejected.
+In 1950, after leaving the navy, David Attenborough applied for a job as a radio talk producer with the BBC but was rejected.
+He had previously taken a position editing children's science textbooks for a publishing company but found it dissatisfying.

-In March 1965, David Attenborough became the Controller of BBC Two, succeeding Michael Peacock.
+In March 1965, David Attenborough became Controller of BBC Two, succeeding Michael Peacock.
+His contract allowed him to continue making programmes.

 In 1969, David Attenborough filmed elephants in Tanzania and created a three-part series on the cultural history of Bali.

-In 1969, David Attenborough was promoted to director of programmes, making him responsible for the output of both BBC channels.
+In 1969, David Attenborough was promoted to director of programmes, responsible for the output of both BBC channels.

 In 1970, David Attenborough was awarded an honorary Doctor of Letters degree by the University of Leicester.

-In 1972, David Attenborough's name was suggested as a candidate for Director-General of the BBC, but he had no interest in the job.
+In 1972, David Attenborough was considered for the position of Director-General of the BBC but confessed to his brother that he had no interest in the job.

-In 1975, David Attenborough presented a series on tribal art (The Tribal Eye), voyages of discovery (The Explorers), and a children's series about cryptozoology (Fabulous Animals).
+In 1975, David Attenborough presented 'The Tribal Eye', 'The Explorers', and 'Fabulous Animals', a children's series about cryptozoology.

-In 1977, David Attenborough narrated the first episode of "Wildlife on One", a BBC One wildlife series.
+In 1977, Attenborough began narrating every episode of "Wildlife on One", a BBC One wildlife series.

-In 1979, David Attenborough visited China and reported to the West for the first time about China's one-child policy.
+In 1979, David Attenborough visited China and reported on China's one-child policy to the West for the first time.

 In 1980, David Attenborough received the title Honorary Fellow from Clare College, Cambridge.

-In 1980, David Attenborough was honoured by the Open University, with which he has had a close association throughout his career.
+In 1980, David Attenborough was honored by the Open University, with which he has had a close association throughout his career.

 In 1982, David Attenborough received an honorary Doctor of Science degree from Durham University.